2023 SECOND STAGE

 compositional goal: writing for a group of 'same instruments', likely four saxophones

-Azalea Twining (she/her) is a sixteen-year-old composer, vocalist, guitarist, and songwriter from Harrisonburg, VA.
-As a 2020-2021 fellow of the Luna Composition Lab at Kaufman Music Center, Azalea studied composition with Ellen Reid and composed Under Her Voices for piano trio, which was the winner of the 2021 G. Schirmer for Luna Lab Prize.
-She has continued to study composition with Gity Razaz and create pieces with a focus on singing her own work.
-Azalea's most recent projects include Evelyn/Evelyn, a dance/opera written and performed by her family, Ensemble InterTwining, "Echo" for solo flute commissioned by Intersection, and a song cycle set to the poetry of the Brontë sisters.
+Azalea Twining (she/her) is a seventeen-year-old composer, vocalist, guitarist, and songwriter.
+As a 2020-2021 fellow of Luna Composition Lab, Azalea studied composition with Ellen Reid and composed Under Her Voices for piano trio, which was the winner of the 2021 G. Schirmer for Luna Lab Prize.
+Azalea's most recent and current projects include "Echo" for solo flute commissioned by Intersection, a song cycle set to the poetry of the Brontë sisters, and Evelyn/Evelyn, a dance opera created and performed by her family, Ensemble InterTwining.
 She also composes and performs original work for voice, string quartet, prepared piano, and more through her school's Fine Arts Academy.
 Azalea has been studying voice with Eileen Clark since 2014.
-An alumnus of the WNO Opera Institute and Eastman Summer Classical Studies programs, Azalea has a passion for art songs and arias.
+An alumnus of the WNO Opera Institute, Eastman Summer Classical Studies programs, and NYU MPAP Summer Classical Voice Intensive, Azalea has a passion for art song and arias.
 More recently, she has fostered a love for performing small vocal ensemble music- both early and experimental.
 She hopes to one day compose and sing in her own experimental operas.
+Azalea will be attending Columbia University as a music major in Fall 2023.

 mentor: Erica Lindsay